 I am in my 2nd year of the Bachelor of Computer Information Systems Program at UFV.

-The Career Centre has very talented and helpful people who have provided an abundance of guidance to me during all the stages of obtaining my Co-op placement.
+The Centre for Experiential and Career Education has very talented and helpful people who have provided an abundance of guidance to me during all the stages of obtaining my Co-op placement.
 They have provided comprehensive feedback on my resumes, including how to customize it for different employers, as well as guidance on how to prepare, perform and dress for an interview.
 They also have a continuously updated network of job opportunities on their webpage, and overall are a great resource for setting up students for success.

 I did a work-study term in the Centre for Experiential and Career Education and was so thankful for the opportunity provided to me by the placement.
 While employed at the Centre for Experiential and Career Education I was supported by the staff in my studies, I made new friends, and learned new skills.
 I was able to network with university staff, and stretched my managerial abilities during the Career Fair.
 I am so thankful that the Centre for Experiential and Career Education provides work studies throughout campus, and I am truly grateful for the guidance and training that I was given while I was employed there.
 I encourage other students to take opportunities that are provided on campus as it is a wonderful opportunity to further your academic and career development for the future.

 I am an international student from the suburbs of Mumbai, India, born to a middle-class family of working parents.
 One of the most important lessons from my parents is to be independent and self-sufficient.
 For me, coming to Canada to pursue my higher education, meant putting everything on the line.
 So, when I heard about the Co-op program, I wanted to enroll myself in it right away.
 For an international undergraduate to have hands-on experience within their field of study before they graduate, really boosts the future career possibilities.
 Plus, you get compensated for learning those industry skills and an opportunity to apply them in real-life situations.